stitchdata/docs/_integration-schemas/zuora/rate_plan.md

   - name: "amendmentId"
     type: "string"
     description: "The ID of the amendment associated with the rate plan."

-  - name: "amendmentSubscriptionRatePlanId"
-    type: "string"
-    description: "The ID of the subscription rate plan modified by the amendment."
+    foreign-key: true

   - name: "amendmentType"
     type: "string"
     description: "The type of amendment associated with the rate plan."

+  - name: "billToContactId"
+    type: "string"
+    description: "The ID of the person to bill for the account associated with the rate plan."
+    foreign-key: true

   - name: "deleted"
     type: "boolean"